okbob/plpgsql_check/README.md

 ## Detection of unclosed cursors

 PLpgSQL's cursors are just names of SQL cursors.
 The life cycle of SQL cursors is not joined with scope of related plpgsql's cursor variable.
-SQL cursors are cloased by self at transaction end, but for long transaction and too much opened cursors it can be too late.
+SQL cursors are closed by self at transaction end, but for long transaction and too much opened cursors it can be too late.
 It is better to close cursor explicitly when cursor is not necessary (by CLOSE statement).
 Without it the significant memory issues are possible.

 When OPEN statement try to use cursor that is not closed yet, the warning is raised.
 This feature can be disabled by setting `plpgsql_check.cursors_leaks to off`.
-This check is not active, when routine is called recusively
+This check is not active, when routine is called recursively.

 The unclosed cursors can be checked immediately when function is finished.
 This check is disabled by default, and should be enabled by `plpgsql_check.strict_cursors_leaks to on`.